espocrm/documentation/user-guide/quotes.md

 Value `10000.5` will be printer as `10 000,50`.

 To display text fields (multiline) use triple braces: `{{{description}}}`.

-## Print to PDF

-Quotes can be printed to PDF.
-This action is available in dropdown next to Edit button on the quote’s detail view.
-Then you will be prompted to select Template.

 ## Sending quote in email